fabiospampinato/bump/README.md

-      "draft": true, // Mark it as a draft "prerelease": false, // Mark it as a prerelease "files": [], // Globs of files to attach to the release "token": "", // GitHub OAuth token with `public_repo` priviledge "owner": "", // GitHub repository owner
+      "draft": true, // Mark it as a draft "prerelease": false, // Mark it as a prerelease "files": [], // Globs of files to attach to the release "filesNr": -1, // Number of files expected, if provided bump will watch the file system until it has found the expected number of files.
+It's recommended to set this value
+      "token": "", // GitHub OAuth token with `public_repo` priviledge
+      "owner": "", // GitHub repository owner
       "repo": "" // GitHub repository name